codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/shared-configuration.md

 1. From the sidebar, select [**Shared Configuration**](https://g.codefresh.io/account-admin/account-conf/shared-config){:target="\_blank"}.
 1. Click **Add Configuration Context** and select the type of shared configuration context to add.
 1. Enter a name for the shared configuration context and click **Save**.
-1. Add one more variables in Key = Value format.
+1. Add one or more variables in Key = Value format.
 1. To allow access to all users, toggle **Allow access to all users** ON.
 1. Click **Save**.